mrpotatoes/cheatsheets/docs/code-cleanup.md

     - Because this would make more sense since most of this file is `dotenv()` or other configurations
 - [ ] `config/utils/index.ts`
   - [ ] I want to use better `exports` here
-- [ ] Maybe I'd like to change everything in the `@utils/variables` file to be a function

 ### Configurations
 - [ ] `tsconfig.json`